amit-420/amit-420/README.md

 ### Hi there 👋

-I am a pre-final year Mining Engineering student from VNIT, Nagpur.
+I am a pre-final year undergraduate student from VNIT, Nagpur.

 I like Robotics.